Eluinhost/pluginframework/docs/Translations.md

 If the key is not found then the method will return the key itself.

-### getLocaleForSender(CommandSender sender)

-Returns the stored Locale for the given CommandSender.
-If it is a player it is pulled from the NMS Player object which is set from the client itself.
-If it is any other kind of sender it will be set to the locale from the config file.

 ### sendMessage(String key, CommandSender sender, Object... params)

 Utility method that translates the key with translate() and sends the result to the sender